The explicit expression of the fugacity for weakly interacting Bose and Fermi gases: The method

 The fugacity $z$ is one of the zeros of the function $\Psi\left( \zeta\right) $ on the real axis.
-In principle, after obtaining $\Psi\left( \zeta\right) $, except the zero $z$, if we know all other $n_{\omega}-1$ zeros $\omega_{i}$ of $\Psi\left( \zeta\right) $, we can write down the explicit expression for $z$ as in eq. (\ref{II6}).
+In principle, after obtaining $\Psi\left( \zeta\right) $, except the zero $z$, if we know all other $n_{\omega}-1$ zeros $\omega_{i}$ of $\Psi\left( \zeta\right) $, we can write down the explicit expression for $z$ as in Eq. (\ref{II6}).
 However, the difficulty of finding the zeros $\omega_{i}$ is often the same as the difficulty of finding the zero $z$.
 That is to say, it is actually impossible to solve $z$ by first solving the $n_{\omega}-1$ zeros $\omega_{i}$.

-Alternatively, for finding the zero $z$, we note that eq. (\ref{II5}) is essentially an equation of $z$, $\omega_{i}$, and a parameter $\eta$.
-Based on eq. (\ref{II5}), we have two possible ways to construct a set of equations for $z$, $\omega_{i}$, and $\eta$: (1) Different values of $\zeta$ give different equations of $z$, $\omega_{i}$, and $\eta$, and $n_{\omega}+1$ different $\zeta$'s give a set of $n_{\omega}+1$ equations.
-Then, solving such a set of equations gives the fugacity $z$.
-(2) Deriving both sides of eq. (\ref{II5}) $\nu$ times,
+Alternatively, to find the zero $z$, we note that Eq. (\ref{II5}) is essentially an equation of $z$, $\omega_{i}$, and a parameter $\eta$.
+Based on Eq. (\ref{II5}), we have two possible ways to construct a set of equations for $z$, $\omega_{i}$, and $\eta$: